-A set of cases where the individual "players'" attempts to adjust to the strategies chosen by other "players" lead to a determinate result was early discovered in the economic field, thus establishing the science of economics.
-The early economists discovered that if a large enough number of people were engaged in buying and selling something and each attempted to adjust his strategy to the strategy (guessed or observed) of the others, then this would lead to a perfectly definite result.2 This result (the situation which would arise when each player had successfully adjusted his strategy to that of all the others, and no player still wished to make changes) was labeled by economists "equilibrium," a term which is really operationally identical to the game theorists' "saddle point."
+A set of cases where the individual "players' " attempts to adjust to the strategies chosen by other "players" lead to a determinate result was early discovered in the economic field, thus establishing the science of economics.
+The early economists discovered that if a large enough number of people were engaged in buying and selling something and each attempted to adjust his strategy to the strategy (guessed or observed) of the others, then this would lead to a perfectly definite result.84 This result (the situation which would arise when each player had successfully adjusted his strategy to that of all the others, and no player still wished to make changes) was labeled by economists "equilibrium," a term which is really operationally identical to the game theorists' "saddle point."
 If we were inventing a terminology de novo, I would opt for "saddle point" rather than "equilibrium" as the name for this condition.
 "Equilibrium" is widely used in the biological and physical sciences, but with a rather different meaning.
 This leads to a good deal of unnecessary confusion.
 It was not normally assumed that equilibrium would ever be achieved-there were always too many endogenous changes for that-but a continuous tendency to approach a continually changing equilibrium point was demonstrated.

 This made human behavior in certain areas reasonably predictable.
 It further turned out to be possible to investigate what type of equilibrium would result from various "rules of the game," and from this examination to decide which sets of such "rules" were most likely to lead to desired results.
 From this developed political economy, the science of improving social institutions.
-Economics progressed rapidly, and today it is by far the most highly devel-
+Economics progressed rapidly, and today it is by far the most highly developed of the social sciences.
+At the same time, the mathematicians were developing simple permutations and combinations into the wonder of modern statistics.
+Neither group appeared to recognize the existence of the relationship between the two fields that I have sketched above.